 But why would the companies still put an expiration date on the bottles?
 They indicate the expiration date to indicate when it is best to consume the product.

 Drinking water after the expiration date is not unsafe.
-However, it will taste different and may become unappealing to the consumers.
+However, it may taste different and become unappealing to consumers.

 FDA regulates the Water Bottles

-The FDA regulates the industry of water bottling just as how it does with any normal packaged foods.
-It scrutinizes the water, labels, and packaging material used in the product.
+The FDA regulates the water bottling industry just as it does any other normal packaged food.
+It scrutinizes the water, labels, and packaging materials used in the product.

 Water bottles are made from PET plastic, polycarbonate plastic, and high-density polyethylene.
 Its varieties are aluminum and glass, although they are less common.